Crypto-Jaguars/Revo-Contracts/ContractsRevo/certification-contract/README.md

 ## Overview
 The Certification Management contract provides a secure, tamper-proof system for issuing, validating, and auditing certifications on the Stellar blockchain.
 It enables organizations to issue verifiable certifications with document hash verification, expiration dates, and comprehensive audit trails.

+This contract targets the Stellar network (compatible with both testnet and mainnet) and requires Soroban SDK v22.0.7 and Rust 1.74 or later.

 ## Features
 - **Secure Issuance**: Issue tamper-proof certifications with metadata and validity periods
 - **Document Verification**: Verify certification authenticity using document hash validation